jordancolburn/colburn_video_static/harp/page/packages.md

 <hr />

 Everything listed above is included in our base package!
-Listed below are some extras or “add-ons” you can add to the base package – We also take requests, so if something is not listed, please feel free to ask and we can give you a quote for the add-on!
+Listed below are some extras or “add-ons” you can add to the base package.
+We also take requests, so if something is not listed, please feel free to ask and we can give you a quote for the add-on!

 <hr />
-**Full Ceremony – $500** For brides and grooms who also want the entire ceremony on video.
+**Full Ceremony - $500** For brides and grooms who also want the entire ceremony on video.
 We usually do a three camera set up – one main shot, and two side shots (one of the bride, one of the groom).
 We also work with your venue to get the best audio possible.

-**Engagement Video – $300** You can see our engagement stories here – a sweet story telling how you met, fell in love, and got engaged.
+**Engagement Video - $300** You can see our engagement stories here – a sweet story telling how you met, fell in love, and got engaged.
 It’s a great video to treasure for years to come!
 These are really popular to show at your rehearsal dinner, reception, use as save-the-dates, etc.!

-**Then to Now Video – $200** Pictures/video of you and your fiance growing up set to a song(s) of your choice to play at rehearsal dinner, reception, etc. — We can convert old Tapes to DVDs for an extra $25 per tape to include in this video – and of course, you get to take home all the DVDs we convert!
+**Then to Now Video - $200** Pictures/video of you and your fiance growing up set to a song(s) of your choice to play at rehearsal dinner, reception, etc. — We can convert old Tapes to DVDs for an extra $25 per tape to include in this video – and of course, you get to take home all the DVDs we convert!

-**Reception Events $300** – although almost every one of your reception events will be included in your wedding film, (typically 10-12 seconds per event) sometimes brides and grooms like to see them in their entirety!
+**Reception Events - $300** although almost every one of your reception events will be included in your wedding film, (typically 10-12 seconds per event) sometimes brides and grooms like to see them in their entirety!
 This is an event-style of shooting and we capture the introductions, all the speeches, first dance, cake cutting, bouquet and garter toss all in their entirety!

-**Rehearsal Dinner Coverage $500** Your rehearsal is an important part of your wedding weekend!
+**Rehearsal Dinner Coverage - $500** Your rehearsal is an important part of your wedding weekend!
 Remember it with a video!

 **Extra DVDs** $10 per DVD